 Animation Bump: Certain battles have these, but Cure Ace's Transformation Sequence stands out as having some of the best animation for a transformation sequence in the franchise to date, having practically a movie quality level to the animation.
 The episode she finally shows off her skills in, Episode 23, has a somewhat higher animation budget than did most of the previous episodes.

 Apocalypse Anarchy: Exploited.
 When King Jikochuu invaded the Trump Kingdom, everyone went into every-man-for-himself mode, thus greatly increasing the number of invading Selfishes.
-Bel even lampshades it as part of his Hannibal Lecture.
+Bel even lampshades it as part of his Breaking Speech.

 Background Music Override: Whoa look, a rare non-video game example.
 During episode 20 as the Cures are setting off to find the Royal Crystals in a remote and dangerous mountain, their Transformation Sequence is overlaid by a particularly solemn background music that has been playing since the previous scene.
 The result is haunting.
 Has also been used a few times since then.